Abstract

 1. Create and analyze solutions.
 Keeping your project requirements in mind, think about different ways that you could build your game.
 Take a look at this Science Buddies document on Creating Alternative Solutions to guide your efforts.
 Once you have developed a few solutions, analyze the solutions by making rough sketches and flowcharts for each one.
 Refer to Science Buddies Best Solution document to help you pick a working solution.

 2. Build and test a sample video game.
-Once you have created a set of requirements and a possible solution, it is time to open GameMaker and start working on building a sample video game.
-Build a sprite and an object and have it swim around in your ocean.
+Once you have created a set of requirements and a possible solution, it is time to open your programming environment and start working on building a sample video game.
+Make a fish and have it swim around in your ocean (exactly how you do this will depend on your programming language).
 Remember to review your requirements so that you keep yourself focused on the task.
 Review this Science Buddies Prototyping document.

 3. Program your video game.
 Keep testing the game as you work.
 When you have fulfilled a requirement or task, run the game and test it out.